-By K. E. Lanka, Ph.D., P.A.S.
+By Dr. K. E. Lanka, Ph.D., P.A.S.

 Iodine, through the thyroid hormones, thus plays an important role in thermoregulation to keep body temperature steady and even, especially when the weather is below or above the zone of thermal neutrality for the animal.
 During cold temperatures, more energy is needed to produce body heat to keep warm.
 Conversely, energy is needed during hot temperatures to dissipate heat through blood circulation, panting and sweating.

 Iodine and the thyroid hormones are important in the functions of lactation, muscle function, immune defense, normal blood and lymph circulation and seasonality of reproduction.
 Iodine is also important and involved in the development of a fetus.
 A deficiency of the mineral will lead to reproductive failures.

 Seventy to eighty percent of dietary iodine is absorbed from the rumen as iodide, and about 8% of the dietary iodine is secreted into milk.